arunava-12/Snake_in_8086/README.md

-Here's the updated `README.md` for your project on Windows:
+Here's the updated `README.md` with the personal note at the end:

 ---